Zzdragon66/stock-streaming-project/README.md

     * $T=200$ look back two hundred seconds data
     * $D=5$ the features in the data (price, number of transactions, high price, low price, volumes)
   * Prediction Data Dimension (1, 200, 5)
-* Data Preprocessing:
-  * Use MinMaxScaler to make sure each feature has similar scale
 * Model Structure:
   * X->[LSTM * 5]->Linear->Price-Prediction
 * How the Model works: